Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 2) Load data from Snowflake tables into Snowpark DataFrames
 3) Perform Exploratory Data Analysis on Snowpark DataFrames
 4) Pivot and Join data from multiple tables using Snowpark DataFrames
-5) Automate data pipeline tasks using Snowflake Tasks
+5) Automate data pipelines using Snowflake Tasks

 ### Data Engineering Notebook in Jupyter or Visual Studio Code